Subhashhari/Particle_simulator/README.md

    make run
    ```

 ## Usage

-Here's a **Usage** section for the Particle System Simulator's README file:

----

-## Usage

 The Particle System Simulator is a powerful tool designed for visualizing and experimenting with particle systems.
 Follow these steps to get started:

 ### 1. Launch the Application
-- Run the program or the provided script to start the simulator.
+- Run the program using Makefile to start the simulator.
-- Ensure all necessary libraries (JavaFX, JNI bindings, SFML) are installed and configured.
+- Ensure all necessary libraries (JavaFX, JNI bindings) are installed and configured.

 ### 2. Adding Emitters
 - Click **"Add Emitter"** to create a new particle emitter.
 - Configure emitter properties such as:
   - **Position**: Drag the emitter to the desired location.
-  - **Emission Rate**: Control how many particles are emitted per second.
-  - **Spread**: Adjust the direction and randomness of emitted particles.
+  - **Angle**: Control the angle of emission.
-  - **Speed**: Adjusts the speed of emission of particles.
+  - **Spread**: Adjust the spread of emission.

 ### 3. Adding Fields
+- Click **"Add Attractor"** to create attractive fields.
-- Click **"Add Field Point"** to create attractive or repulsive fields.
+- Click **"Add Repulsor"** to create repulsive fields.
 - Modify properties like:
   - **Field Strength**: Define how strongly the field influences nearby particles.
-  - **Field Type**: Switch between attraction and repulsion.

 ### 4. Configuring Particles
 - Customize particle properties for each emitter, such as: